aboubakrlotfy/auc-bart-risk-task/README.md

 ## Experiment Summary

 Participants completed two versions of the BART, with randomly assigned order per gender.
-There was a 15min break between conditions:
+There was a 5 min break between conditions:
 - **Baseline Condition** — No time pressure
 - **Time-Pressure Condition** — 15-second limit per round